 M – Mediocre

 NW – Unobservable

-However, an appraiser will not climb up the roof with a ladder or crawl all the way into the crawl space to get all the way under the floor.
+However, an appraiser will not climb up the roof with a ladder or crawl into the crawl space to get under the floor.
 What the appraiser cannot see he will also value ‘Unobservable’.
 So if an appraiser appraises your house and does not see that the roof is completely rotten and he does not hear this from you, it will not affect the value.